croyleje/lsp-default.nvim/doc/md/api-reference.md

 Supported properties:

 * `preserve_mappings`.
 Boolean.
-When set to `true` lsp-zero will not override any shortcut that is already "taken".
-When set to `false` lsp-zero the LSP shortcuts will be created no matter what.
+When set to `true` lsp-default will not override any shortcut that is already "taken".
+When set to `false` lsp-default the LSP shortcuts will be created no matter what.

 * `omit`.
 List of strings.
-List of shorcuts you don't want lsp-zero to override.
+List of shorcuts you don't want lsp-default to override.

 When set_lsp_keymaps is set to true then `preserve_mappings` is assumed to be false and `omit` is set to an empty list.
 When set_lsp_keymaps is false then the keybindings will not be created.

 #### `manage_nvim_cmp`

 It can be a boolean or a lua table.
 When is set to a boolean every supported property will have that value.

 Supported properties: